stmighty/AIProjectsShowcase/OpenThaiGPT/MUL60_bilingual_electra_tokenizer/README.md

 4. What did you learn from this project
-    4.1 You learnt about hydra (using config file) (no hardcoding anymore)
+    4.1 You learnt about hydra (using config file) (no hardcoding anymore) 4.1.1 using hydra
-        - using hydra
-        - ./ refer to the current directory
+        4.1.2 ./ refer to the current directory
-        - ../ refer to the above directory ex. in MUL60_bilingual_electra_tokenizer/sirasit/preprocess_part/configfolder/config.yaml and MUL60_bilingual_electra_tokenizer/sirasit/preprocess_part/preprocess.py
+        4.1.3 ../ refer to the above directory ex. in MUL60_bilingual_electra_tokenizer/sirasit/preprocess_part/configfolder/config.yaml and MUL60_bilingual_electra_tokenizer/sirasit/preprocess_part/preprocess.py
-        - from ...(file) import ...(function from other file) you can see many example in this folder
-        - avoid running by run symbol, you should use command python ...(name of file) ex. python train.py instead (due to relative path error)
+        4.1.4 from ...(file) import ...(function from other file) you can see many example in this folder 4.1.5 avoid running by run symbol, you should use command python ...(name of file) ex. python train.py instead (due to relative path error)
-    4.2 You know more about using virtual machine
-        - what slurm file is -> output file
-        - submit.sh -> how to run backend node (sbatch submit.sh), myqueue, sbalance, ...
+    4.2 You know more about using virtual machine 4.2.1 what slurm file is -> output file (output of running) 4.2.2 submit.sh -> how to run backend node (sbatch submit.sh), myqueue, sbalance, ...
-        - how to list env (conda env list), create , activate, deactivate, ... (https://openthaigpt.gitbook.io/openthaigpt-guideline/lanta/slurm)
+        4.2.3 how to list env (conda env list), create , activate, deactivate, ... (https://openthaigpt.gitbook.io/openthaigpt-guideline/lanta/slurm)
+        4.2.4 method of using lanta (https://openthaigpt.gitbook.io/openthaigpt-guideline/lanta/python-environments-in-slurm)
+            - ml Miniconda3
+            - conda env list and conda activate ... (your env) (or create new env)
+            - Navigate to the directory containing the submit.sh file.
+Remember to specify your preferred file within submit.sh before running it
+            - run it by command sbatch submit.sh
+            - you will get something like Submitted batch job 775043, you can use myqueue to see the detail
+            - open the link for more information ex. kill the process, etc.